WoW: TBC Classic – who rocks, who sucks? Private server lessons

 In our special TBC Classic: No World Buffs, No Pro Meta?
 Are you kidding me?
 Are you serious when you say that! we already covered how the meta in Outland will change significantly compared to the meta in the vanilla reboot.
 In this article, we want to go into more detail and look at how the power structure of the classes, factions and races will shift with TBC Classic and what insights we can take away from the various TBC private servers.

 Because one thing must be clear to all of us: Similar to WoW (buy now) Classic, private server guilds and players experienced in TBC Classic will also have a decisive influence on and shape the meta and the world-first race (from the race at level 70 to the first kills across all raid instances).
-You will establish for gold farming, leveling, arena and speedruns.
+You will establish strategies for gold farming, leveling, arena and speedruns.
 At the same time, there will also be new developments, since the TBC versions of the private servers (also here: similar to ) will differ in detail from TBC Classic to a greater or lesser extent.

 TBC Classic: Horde or Alliance?